thisisanalyst/User-Authentication-and-Authorization/README.md

 Node Module's are not added in this repository, add manually in the local setup.

-JavaScript, Express.js, Node.js, Passport.js & MongoDB.
+Created with the help of JavaScript, Express.js, Node.js, Passport.js & MongoDB.